 After watching this video and checking out a few diagrams like this one, diagram 1, I decided to give this a shot since I have an existing unused Coax network in my home.
 I purchased 2 goCoax MoCA 2.5 Adapter for Ethernet Over Coax adapters to give it a shot.

 Note You need at least 2 MoCA adapters for this work.
-In addition, MoCA can support a maximum of 16 adapters on one network.
+Also, MoCA can support a maximum of 16 adapters on one network.

 My setup is based on having the goCoax adapters.
 You will need at least 2 coax cables for this setup.
 If you are using another MoCA adapter that is not the goCoax one, you may need to purchase cable splitters.
 The goCoax adapters come with the splitter built-in.